 Advocating for a Music ‘Genre’ That’s…Not Meant to be Noticed?!

-(Beyond this point, expect minor from How to Train Your Dragon 2, Nausicaa, Laputa and Up.)
+(Beyond this point, expect minor spoilers from How to Train Your Dragon 2, Nausica and Laputa.)

 “Film music exists only to enhance the on-screen footage, nothing else” is a phrase I hear and see all too often from mainstream movie-goers and film critics: to them, non-diegetic music shouldn’t be noticeable whilst watching a film, otherwise it would be accused of being emotionally manipulative and insincere with its thematic elements.
 In other words, a tragic death scene or emotional funeral send-off shouldn’t (mind you, this is one of my most hated words when it comes to discussing art and creativity) be accompanied by violins, bagpipe-led and/or choral undertones or lonely woodwind solos, because that would be emotionally manipulative.
 A passionate romance film shouldn’t feature grandiose symphonic overtures, because that would just be hamfisting the romance and going overboard with passion. (isn’t passion ALL ABOUT going overboard?)